Type and download your personal punch cards — the Web2.0 of “big iron” age!

 • Binary Mode By Manual Input:

-Press the “BINARY” key on the visual keyboard or hit the backslash-key (\) on your keyboard.
+Press the “BINARY” key on the visual keyboard or use TAB + SHIFT on a real keyboard.
 Enter a 4-digits hexadecimal number for the pattern to be punched and confirm the dialog either by hitting “Enter” or by pressing the button “Enter”.
 Please mind that only valid hexdecimal numbers are accepted, the Virtual Keypunch will issue a “bing” otherwise.

 • Binary Mode With URL-Parameters: